opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ### Associating monitors

-You can associate certain monitor types with a visualization using **Dashboards** instead of the plugin page.
+You can associate certain monitor types with a visualization using **Dashboards** instead of through **OpenSearch Plugins** > **Alerting**.
 This association links the monitor to automatically display alerts on the related visualization chart.

 To link a monitor with an alerting visualization, follow these steps: